-- 1 Perform one of the following actions:

 - Press the preprogrammed Data Feature button or the TMS Feature button to access the TMS feature screen.

 - or

+to TMS and press the Menu Select

+button directly below TMS to access the TMS

+feature screen.

-to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - - The display shows a list of aliases or IDs, with the recipient of latest sent message on top.
+- 2 ▲ or to Sent and press the Menu Select button below Sel.

+The display shows a list of aliases or IDs, with the recipient of latest sent message on top.